What is Acute Pancreatitis?

 - Radiate to the back or below the shoulder blades

 - Yellowing of the skin and whites of the eyes (jaundice)

 How is Acute Pancreatitis Diagnosed?

-Your visit will begin with a review of your symptoms and medical history.
+Your visit to our Pancreas and Liver Diseases program will begin with a review of your symptoms and medical history.

 Pancreatitis is typically diagnosed with both lab tests and imaging tests such as MRIs, CT scans, CT/PET scans, and ultrasounds.
 Sometimes, endoscopic imaging tests like an endoscopic ultrasound (EUS) or Endoscopic Retrograde Cholangiopancreatography Procedure (ERCP) are used.

 Blood tests and other laboratory tests are sometimes used to reach a diagnosis of pancreatitis.